OliverHolt/Opticron-Website/README.md

 The database which stores all the information for this app will be hosted on your local machine.
 In order to set-up the database, folow these steps:

+1. Download the backend repository from: https://github.com/OliverHolt/Opticron-Website-Backend
-1. cd into the backend folder (/Opticron-Website/BackEnd)
+2. cd into the folder in your terminal
-2. In your terminal, run this command: npm run setup-dbs
+3. In your terminal, run this command: npm run setup-dbs
-3. Then this command: npm run seed
+4. Then this command: npm run seed
-4. And finally this command: npm start
+5. And finally this command: npm start

 This will set-up the database, seed the database with data and then have your machine listen to port 5000.
 This is needed in order for the front-end UI to make GET requests to the database.